200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 }
 ```

-An important final step for each section is to call FlushInstructionCache to ensure the CPU sees the changes made to the memory:
+An important final step for each section is to call `FlushInstructionCache` to ensure the CPU sees the changes made to the process's memory:

 ```rust
 (far_procs.FlushInstructionCache)(-1, null_mut(), 0);